SebastianPost96/rx-boilerstate/README.md

 console.log(`There are ${employeeCount} employees in the office.`);
 ```

-### API Documentation
+### API Overview

-#### State

 Rx Boilerstate revolves around the State abstract class which provides nearly all functions in the library.
+For more in-depth documentation and examples, refer to the JSDoc.

 ---